flatcar-archive/flatcar-docs/docs/installing/cloud/azure.md

 ## Using the official image from the Marketplace

 Official Flatcar Container Linux images for all channels are available in the Marketplace.
+Flatcar is published by the `kinvolk` publisher on Marketplace.
 Flatcar Container Linux is designed to be [updated automatically][update-docs] with different schedules per channel.
 Updating can be [disabled][reboot-docs], although it is not recommended to do so.
 The [release notes][release-notes] contain information about specific features and bug fixes.